Learn about actual and potential costs

 How risky is the supply chain?

 The supply chain risk for maintenance management software is low.
-Vendors source inputs from a number of first-tier upstream suppliers including computer manufacturers, software publishers, computer and software wholesalers and IT consultants.
-These upstream markets exhibit high degrees of saturation, which allows vendors of maintenance management software to procure competitively-priced...
+Vendors source inputs from several upstream suppliers including computer manufacturers, software publishers, computer and software wholesalers and IT consultants.
+These upstream markets are highly saturated with vendors, which allows suppliers of maintenance management software to procure competitively-priced inputs from an...
 Subscribe to learn more.